Week3¶

 Because of the problem of overfitting, we may not want to use empirical risks to evaluate the submodel (the empirical risk will always decrease when adding new features).
 A better idea is to add a penalty for including new features:

 is an index set of 5 features where the second and fifth feature are included.
-In this way, Minimizing AIC is the same as searching for the optimal vertex on the cube.
+In this way, \(I\) is a point in \(\{0,1\}^p\) and we may visualize the choice of \(I\) as picking a vertex of a hypercube.
+Minimizing AIC is the same as searching for the optimal vertex on the cube.

 Forward selection: